levigilbert/levigilbert.github.io/posts/sequencePlay.md

 ## Introduction

 Sequence play was discussed in my previous post.
 I believe the concept has some possibility, but how it is currently isn't very actionable.
-This post is an attempt at taking that idea and making it playable.
+This post is an attempt at taking that idea and making something playable.

 ## Goals for Sequence Play